 While this has led to terrible consequences for some, having investor access to the leading edge of this groundbreaking technology and space can be incredibly beneficial to those in contact with the right strategies, knowledge and tools.

 How does Zerocap help?

-Zerocap’s primary focus is to give access to the complex asset class of cryptocurrency, enabling clients to gain exposure to the amazing opportunities available in the space whilst removing high-risk investments through knowledge, guidance, institutional-grade custody and insurance.
+Zerocap’s primary focus however is to give access to the complex asset class of cryptocurrency, enabling clients to gain exposure to the amazing opportunities available in the space whilst removing high-risk investments through knowledge, guidance, institutional-grade custody and insurance.

 The complexity of navigating Web 3.0 and DeFi can be daunting for many and is often a blocker to entry.
 By taking advantage of our expertise and suite of services ranging from on-chain insured custody to yield on holdings and structured products, investors can gain exposure with peace of mind.

 Zerocap makes it easy to invest in cryptocurrency by giving clients access to a wide range of services including:

 – Access to liquidity across a wide asset universe